sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 **F**

 ..
+[Fag83] Fagin, Ronald.
+"Degrees of acyclicity for hypergraphs and relational
+           database schemes."
+Journal of the ACM (JACM) 30.3 (1983): 514-550.

+..
 [Fe1997] Stefan Felsner, "On the Number of Arrangements of
             Pseudolines", Proceedings SoCG 96, 30-37.
 Discrete &
             Computational Geometry 18 (1997),